DevPelz/DevPelz/README.md

 # About Me

 Hey 👋, Pelz here!
-I'm an independent blockchain security researcher, busy competing in audit contests on platforms like Code4rena, Sherlock, and Codehawks.
-Check out my past findings and contest results here.
+I'm an independent blockchain security researcher, actively competing in audit contests on platforms like Code4rena, Sherlock, and Codehawks.
+My mission as an auditor is to safeguard decentralized ecosystems by identifying and fixing vulnerabilities before they can be exploited.
+With extensive experience in smart contract auditing, I focus on providing tailored security insights to protect your projects.
+Whether you're looking to strengthen your protocols or launch securely, I’m here to help make your smart contracts bulletproof.
+You can contact me for private audits through any of my socials and check out my past findings and contest results below.

 - Code4rena Profile: [Pelz](https://code4rena.com/@Pelz)
 - Sherlock Profile: [Pelz](https://audits.sherlock.xyz/watson/Pelz)